anilsathyan7/Linux-Shell-Scripting/README.md

 For windows:-

-Run the codes inside a linux-VM or use Cyqwin.
+Run the codes inside a linux-VM or use Cygwin.

 ### Running the tests